Listen Out: Controversies

 Listen Out has had a history of drug related controversies.
 During the Melbourne leg of the inaugural Listen Out tour, police arrested 13 people in relation to drug related offences.
 Police were also able to seize $10,000 worth of cocaine, ecstasy and prescription drugs.
 At the Sydney leg of the same tour 94 were charged by police for drug related offences.
 The 2014 version of listen had 37 festival attendees arrested in Melbourne for drug offences.
 The Sydney leg of the 2015 tour had seven people were arrested due to drug supply, with one carrying over 100 MDMA pills.
 A further 114 revellers were charged with drug possession at the same show.

 In the 2016 run of the Listen Out, during the Victorian leg of the tour a woman aged 27 died of a suspected drug overdose.
 As a result, the Victorian police allocated more resources to the event for following years including additional passive alert drug detection dogs tat the following year's tour.
 Perth's 2017 leg of the tour had nine people charged with drug related offences.
 The Melbourne leg had 38 people arrested on similar grounds.
 Sydney's leg also lead to the arrest of 116 people relating to drug offences.

 In 2018 following the deaths of two teenagers at the Defqon.1 festival, the NSW government heightened police presence at festivals, as Listen Out was the next festival to occur in New South Wales after Defqon.1 media attention gravitated towards it.
 As a result of the increased police presence, 159 people were charged with drug offences and 5 charged with drug supply.
 12 people were taken to hospital at the NSW festival and 7 of these were found to be drug related issues.
 At the Melbourne leg of the tour in the same year 30 were charged with drug possession and one charged with trafficking cocaine.

-Following a successful drug checking trial at Groovin' the Moo earlier in 2018, the Australian Festival Association suggested to implement this at more festivals as a preventative measure to lessen deaths at music festivals, this was met with a "no tolerance policy" from New South Wale's premier Gladys Berejiklian.
+Following a successful drug checking trial at Groovin' the Moo earlier in 2018, the Australian Festival Association suggested to implement this at more festivals as a preventative measure to lessen deaths at music festivals, this was met with a "no tolerance policy" from New South Wales' premier Gladys Berejiklian.
 Fuzzy representatives replied that governments should be more open to pill testing in order to create safer festivals.